fp7mplane/protocol-ri/doc/protocol-spec.md

 An element registry makes up the vocabulary by which mPlane components and clients can express the meaning of parameters, metadata, and result columns for mPlane statements.
 A registry is represented as a JSON ([RFC 7159](http://tools.ietf.org/html/7159)) object with the following keys:

 - __registry-format__: currently `mplane-0`, determines the revision and supported features of the registry format.
 - __registry-uri__: the URI identifying the registry.
-The URI must be dereferenceable to retrieve the canonical version of this registry
+The URI must be dereferenceable to retrieve the canonical version of this registry.
-- __registry-revision__: a serial number starting with 0 and incremented with each revision to the content of the registry,
+- __registry-revision__: a serial number starting with 0 and incremented with each revision to the content of the registry.
 - __includes__: a list of URLs to retrieve additional registries from.
 Included registries will be evaluated in depth-first order, and elements with identical names will be replaced by registries parsed later.
 - __elements__: a list of objects, each of which has the following three keys:
-    - __name__: The name of the element
+    - __name__: The name of the element.
-    - __prim__: The name of the primitive type of the element, from the list of primitives below
+    - __prim__: The name of the primitive type of the element, from the list of primitives below.
     - __desc__: An English-language description of the meaning of the element.

+Since the element names will be used as keys in mPlane messages, mPlane binds to JSON, and JSON mandates lowercase key names, element names must use only lowercase letters.

 An example registry with two elements and no includes follows: